squarepupil/website-pages/src/pages/questions.md

 Children learn to read on their own.
 As with any new skill, when children are interested and motivated, learning happens...and that journey will be unique for each child.
-Some children learn to read early and others will learn later.
+Some children learn to read early and others learn much later.
 Once reading starts, it may progress slowly or surprisingly quickly.

 We live in a literate society, in which reading and writing are necessary skills.